Cataract Surgery in Melbourne – Dr Edward Roufail

 Can I have a general anaesthetic for my surgery?

-Surgery to remove cataract in Melbourne is not typically performed with general anaesthetic.
-This is because general anaesthesia comes with unnecessary risks and may further complicate the cataract operation.
+Cataract surgery in Melbourne is not typically performed with general anaesthetic.
+This is because general anaesthesia comes with unnecessary risks and may further complicate the cataract procedure.
 Your eye will be well-numbed with topical or local numbing agents, and it is rare to report the sensation of pain during the surgery.
-If you’re feeling anxious or restless, our aneesthatist can provide sedation to help you relax.
+If you’re feeling anxious or restless, our anaesthetist can provide sedation to help you relax.

 How much does cataract surgery cost?